Severson-Group/eMach/docs/source/getting_started/tutorials/rectangle_example/index.rst

 Conclusion
 ----------

 You have successfully completed your first optimization using ``eMach``.
-This code can be modified to perform other simple optimizations, the following list of optimizations can be created by simply modifying the provided code:
+This code can be modified to perform other simple optimizations.
+The user should attempt to modify the code to perform the following list of optimizations:

 * Optimize a circle for maximum area and minimum perimeter
 * Optimize a cuboid for maximum volume and minimum surface area